 - Age: Šverko et al., (2014) did not find any differences in satisfaction levels for three age groups of young people (elementary school, high school and university).
-However, Noble (2010) and BIS (2012) found that older people were less likely to be satisfied. - Disability: Noble (2010) did not find a difference in levels of satisfaction between those who identify themselves as disabled and those who do not. - Education: Noble (2010) found that more educated people were more likely to report satisfaction with the services that they received.
-However, BIS (2012) found that the opposite was true, with those with lower levels of qualification more likely to report satisfaction. - Gender: No studies found any statistical differences in levels of satisfaction between men and women.
-(Healy, 2001; Noble, 2010).
+However, Noble (2010) and Klahr et al. (2020) found that older people were less likely to be satisfied. - Disability: Noble (2010) did not find a difference in levels of satisfaction between those who identify themselves as disabled and those who do not.
+By 2020, however, and using data from customer satisfaction surveys about the National Careers Service, Klahr et al. found that customers with a disability were less likely to be satisfied than those who did not. - Education: Noble (2010) found that more educated people were more likely to report satisfaction with the services that they received.
+However, drawing on national customer satisfaction surveys, BIS (2012) and Klahr et al. (2020) found that the opposite was true, with those with lower levels of qualification more likely to report satisfaction.